sdx-workshop/sdx-submissions/paper.md

 The mixture of the segment and the overlapping part of the previous separated segment are used as condition.
 The conditioning is simply placing the noisy $\mathbf{s}(t)$ condition on the overlapping part during sampling, similar to doing inpainting [@crash].
 This regulates the model to predict more coherent signal to the condition in the non-overlapping part.
+The whole sampling process is illustrated in Figure \ref{fig:diagram}.

 ![A diagram of the conditioning process on two consecutive segments.](figures/diagram.png){label="fig:diagram" width=80%}